Meredith-Lab/volcalc/README.md

 estimating volatility that rely on molecular properties such as molecular weight, numbers of certain atoms, and counts of certain functional groups.
-Currently, the only methods implemented are SIMPOL.1 (Pankow & Asher 2008) and a modified version used in Meredith et al. (in review).
+Currently, the only methods implemented are SIMPOL.1 (Pankow & Asher 2008) and a modified version used in Meredith et al. (2023).

 `volcalc` works with either .mol files or [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system)